 This is a workshop course designed to help students develop an understanding of the basic artistic principles involved in poetry writing and to give them the opportunity to apply these principles in writing several poems.
-Prerequisites: ENG 111 & ENG 112.
-Spring, annually.
+Prerequisites: ENG 111 and ENG 112.
+Annually, Spring.

 The prerequisites are the courses you must take before you can take this one.
-You cannot take ENG-205 until you have credit for ENG-111 and ENG-112.
+You cannot take ENG-205 until you have taken ENG and 112.